-In order to protect Shareholders from the effect of any penalty withholding, it is the intention of the Fund to be compliant with the requirements of the FATCA regime and hence, qualify as a so-called "participating financial institution" as defined in the IGA.
+As an FFI, the Fund may potentially be subject to a 30% withholding tax on certain source of US income should it fails to comply with the regime and or not otherwise exempt.
+In order to protect Shareholders from the effect of any penalty withholding, the Fund must comply with the requirements of the FATCA regime and hence, qualify as a so-called "participating financial institution" as defined in the IGA.
+As long as the Fund complies with the IGA and the enabling legislation, the Fund does not anticipate that it will be subject to the related US withholding tax.